Cosmic acceleration and the Hubble tension from baryon acoustic oscillation data

-where $N$ is the number of data points, $D(z)$ denotes $D_M(z)$ and $D_H(z)$, the subscript BAO means the BAO data point and the subscript null means the null hypotheses, and the error $\sigma_i$ is the quadrature of the errors of $(D(z_i)/r_d)_\text{BAO}$ and $r_dH_0$, here we use $D_M(z)/r_d$ data only.
-Alternatively, we can use the number $n_i$ \cite{Seikel:2007pk}

-to assess the significance level of the deviation from the null hypotheses.
-For example, $n_i=2.326$ means a 99\% confidence level and $n_i=1.645$ means a 95\% confidence level.
-Since the DESI BAO data points at $z=0.51$ show a statistical fluctuation \cite{Colgain:2024xqj,DESI:2024mwx}, we calculate the quantity $\mathcal{C}$ for the cases both including and excluding the data points.
-In Fig. \ref{fig:C}, we plot the results of $\mathcal{C}$ with the first $N$ points of $D_M(z)/r_d$ data, for cases with and without the first data $D_M(z=0.51)/r_d$.
-We also show the value of $n_i$ for each DESI BAO $D_M(z)/r_d$ data point.
-From Fig. \ref{fig:C}, we see that $\mathcal{C}>9$, indicating very strong evidence for cosmic acceleration.
-The minimum value of $n_i$ is 3.09 at $z=0.706$, and the maximum value is 5.41 at $z=0.93$, indicating the evidence for cosmic acceleration is at least $3\sigma$.
-Fig. \ref{fig:C} also shows that $\mathcal{C}$ has a maximum regardless of whether the data point at $z=0.51$ is included, suggesting that the transition from deceleration to acceleration occurred in the redshift region $z\sim [0, 1.0]$.
+to assess the significance interval of the deviation from the null hypothesis, where $\sigma(z)$ is the error of the GP reconstructed $E(z)$.
+For example, $n(z)=2.326$ means a 99\% confidence level and $n(z)=1.645$ means a 95\% confidence level at the redshift $z$.
+In Fig. \fref{fig:nz}{3}, we plot the results of $n(z)$ in the redshift interval $[0, 2.33]$, for cases with and without the data point $F_{AP}(z=0.51)$.
+From Fig. \fref{fig:nz}{3}, we see that $n(z)$ reaches the maximum at around $z\sim 0.7$ and the maximum value of $n(z)$ is larger than 2, indicating very strong evidence for cosmic acceleration and the transition redshift $z\sim 0.7$ at which the transition from accelerated to decelerated expansion happened.

-In the above discussion, we need to know the value of $r_d h$.
-On the other hand, we can ask about the constraints on the value of $r_d h$ that can be established by requiring cosmic acceleration.
-To determine the minimum value of $r_d h$ that guarantees accelerated expansion, we gradually lower the value of $r_dH_0$.
-As illustrated in Fig. \ref{fig:DM_DH2}, with the 95\% confidence level, we find that the minimum value of $r_dh$ is $82.58$ Mpc.
-Therefore, if the value of $r_dh$ is less than 82.58 Mpc, the DESI BAO data cannot provide the evidence that the Universe has undergone accelerated expansion.

-Assuming the Universe has experienced accelerated expansion, we can derive a lower bound on $H_0$ or $r_d$ using the lower bound on $r_d h$ derived from DESI BAO data alone.
-The following conclusions can be drawn: If $r_d = 147.09$ Mpc \cite{Planck:2018vyg}, then $H_0$ must be larger than 56.14 km s$^{-1}$Mpc$^{-1}$.
-If we adopt $H_0 = 67.27$ km s$^{-1}$Mpc$^{-1}$ as given by the CMB measurement \cite{Planck:2018vyg}, then $r_d$ must be larger than 122.76 Mpc.
-If we adopt $H_0 = 73.15$ km s$^{-1}$Mpc$^{-1}$ as given by the local measurement from SNe Ia \cite{Riess:2022mme}, then $r_d$ must be larger than 112.89 Mpc.